-A vote to expel a student shall be taken in an open session of a Board meeting.
+A vote to expel a student shall be taken in an open Board meeting session.

 The Board may vote to suspend the enforcement of the expulsion order pursuant to the requirements of law and the accompanying administrative regulation.
 (Education Code 48917)